tytydraco/yessleep/out/Unit_6B.md

 “Yes?”
 Luke said.

-He was quiet and sounded like he was fearful, But outwardly, nothing out of the ordinary that I could see.
+He was quiet and sounded like he was afraid of my presence, but outwardly, nothing out of the ordinary that I could see.

 “Uh, hi.
 I’m Shawn.
 I live below you—unit 5B.
 I think something might be coming through the vents — like spores or smoke or something?
-It’s starting to affect my place and I think it’s coming from…your place.”
+It’s starting to affect my place man.”

 There was a pause.
 Long and quiet.

-I didn’t mind—I thrive in silence and respect silent and introverted people.
+I didn’t mind it however.
+I thrive in silence and respect silent and introverted people.

 But in Luke’s case, I felt an uneasy tension coming from within that door.